Macha-Vasu/Vasu-Macha/README.md

 ## 🔭 About Me

-I’m `Madhukar Barad`, a software developer specializing in front‐end and full‐stack web technologies.
+I’m `Vasu Macha`, a software developer specializing in front‐end and full‐stack web technologies.
-With over **6.9 years of experience** in building production‐grade applications, I’ve worked on React, Vue, Node.js, and Java/Spring Boot.
+With over **6.5 years of experience** in building production‐grade applications, I’ve worked on React, Vue, and Node.js.

-🚀 Passionate Java Full Stack Developer with 6+ years of experience building scalable, high-performance web applications and APIs.
-Skilled in Java, Spring Boot, React, Node.js, and cloud platforms like AWS & Azure.
-I specialize in delivering end-to-end solutions that solve real-world problems and enhance user experience.
+🚀 Passionate Frontend Developer with 6+ years of experience building scalable, high-performance web applications.
+Skilled in React, JavaScript, TypeScript, and modern frontend technologies like Next.js and Node.js.
+I specialize in creating responsive, user-centric interfaces that deliver exceptional user experiences, solving real-world problems.

 - 🔧 Strong in microservices, CI/CD, RESTful APIs, and full-stack architecture
 - ☁️ Cloud-native development | DevOps practices | Scalable systems